OxfordInterfacesLab/SRV_Matlab_App/README.md

 The silicon space charge density is calculated after the work in [6,7].

-This app was developed in support of the publication "Charge at the Si-SiO2 Interface and its Effect on Surface Recombination in Solar Cells", Ruy S Bonilla, Isabel Al-Dhahir, Mingzhe Yu, Phillip Hamer, Pietro Altermatt.
+This app was developed in support of the publication "Charge fluctuations at the Si–SiO2 interface and its effect on surface recombination in solar cells", Ruy S Bonilla, Isabel Al-Dhahir, Mingzhe Yu, Phillip Hamer, Pietro Altermatt.
 Solar Energy Materials and Solar Cells, 2020.

+Additionally, the Kelvin probe part is fully described on "Modelling of Kelvin probe surface voltage and photovoltage in dielectric-semiconductor interfaces" Ruy Sebastian Bonilla, Published 5 August 2022, Materials Research Express, Volume 9, Number 8.

 ![image](https://user-images.githubusercontent.com/53188769/84266444-6038f180-ab1c-11ea-85d3-5735829bd662.png)